openedx/enterprise-access/docs/decisions/0001-purpose-of-this-repo.rst

 Subsidy Request admin experience
 --------------------------------
 There will be a new user interface in the admin portal displaying a data table of subsidy requests.
-From this data table, an admin is able to either approve (assign subsidies) requests, or deny them.
+From this data table, an admin is able to either approve (assign subsidies) requests, or decline them.
 Either action may be made in bulk.

 Subsidy approval flow and data